mouh2020/binance_volatile_coins_bot/README.md

 utils.py: Contains utility functions to fetch coin pairs and construct the WebSocket stream link.

-config.py: Holds configuration parameters like the coin pair, number of coins to track, and candlestick interval.
+config.py: Holds configuration parameters like the coin pair, number of coins to track, candlestick interval, and Telegram BOT and ChatID.

 ## How to Use